BU-CLOUD-S20/Cloud-native-deployments-of-bare-metal-high-performance-AI-workflows/Report.md

   - more text here...

 <h2 align="center"> Scalability </h2>

-- scalability: 1) It is the ability of a computer application or product (hardware or software) to continue to function well when it (or its context) is changed in size or volume in order to meet a user need.
-2) It is the ability not only to function well in the rescaled situation, but to actually take full advantage of it.
+<h5 align="center"> 1) It is the ability of a computer application or product (hardware or software) to continue to function well when it (or its context) is changed in size or volume in order to meet a user need.
+2) It is the ability not only to function well in the rescaled situation, but to actually take full advantage of it. </h5>

+<h2 align="center"> Elasticity </h2>
-- elasticity: price Elasticity is the responsiveness of demand to change in price
+<h5 align="center"> price Elasticity is the responsiveness of demand to change in price </h5>

+<h2 align="center"> Total Training Time </h2>
-- total training time: total training time of achieving an experiment
+<h5 align="center"> total training time of achieving an experiment </h5>

+<h2 align="center"> Batch computation time </h2>
-- batch computation time: time to finish one batch computation
+<h5 align="center"> time to finish one batch computation </h5>

 # The BigGAN workflow